Meet the Trainers

 Key Presenter – Ivan Juzang

-Ivan J. Juzang, the Founder and President of MEE (Motivational Educational Entertainment) Productions Inc., has nearly three decades of practical, first-hand experience running a behavior health communications business he founded during his final year at The Wharton Graduate School of Business.
-Over the past 25-plus years, Mr. Juzang has become a leading expert in the field of social marketing and behavior-change communications, producing and implementing results-oriented intervention campaigns that address health, educational and social disparities that impact low-income, underserved communities.
+Ivan J. Juzang, the Founder and President of MEE (Motivational Educational Entertainment) Productions Inc., has more than three decades of practical, first-hand experience running a behavioral health communications business he founded during his final year at The Wharton Graduate School of Business.
+Over the past 30-plus years, Ivan has become a leading expert in the field of social marketing and behavior-change communications, producing and implementing results-oriented intervention campaigns that address health, educational and social disparities that impact low-income, underserved communities.
 He conducts qualitative audience research that provides an “insider’s view” of the challenging daily realities of urban living, and combines it with creative, “outside the box” media production and grassroots community mobilization strategies.

-Ivan Juzang has worked on health disparities and public health issues affecting low income, underserved and devalued communities.
+Ivan has worked on health disparities and public health issues affecting low-income, underserved and devalued communities.
 MEE’s target audiences include Black and Latino teens, young adults, parents, the LGBTQ community and boys & men of color.
-Mr. Juzang has focused on identifying the barriers, arguments and counter-arguments related to helping communities of color improve their health and social outcomes.
+He has focused on identifying the barriers, arguments and counter-arguments related to helping communities of color improve their health and social outcomes.
 He expertly engages low-income urban audiences in healthier behaviors, by helping them make informed choices.

-Mr. Juzang has been the primary researcher on MEE’s national research projects, including its first national report, The MEE Report: Reaching the Hip-Hop Generation (published in 1992), This Is My Reality-The Price of Sex: An Inside Look at Black Urban Youth Sexuality and the Role of the Media (2004), Moving Beyond Survival Mode: Promoting Mental Wellness and Resiliency as a Way to Cope with Urban Trauma (2009), the Inner City Truth 3 Survey (2013) and Heard, Not Judged: Insights Into the Talents and Realities and Needs of Young Men of Color (2016).
+Ivan has been the primary researcher on MEE’s national research projects, including its first national report, The MEE Report: Reaching the Hip-Hop Generation (published in 1992).
+He has also been the lead researcher for This Is My Reality-The Price of Sex: An Inside Look at Black Urban Youth Sexuality and the Role of the Media (2004), Moving Beyond Survival Mode: Promoting Mental Wellness and Resiliency as a Way to Cope with Urban Trauma (2009), the Inner City Truth 3 Survey (2013) and Heard, Not Judged: Insights Into the Talents and Realities and Needs of Young Men of Color (2016).
 Ivan’s expertise as a media producer is exemplified in MEE’s award-winning media productions, including “Check Yourself” HIV prevention PSA’s, and “In Search of Love: Dating Violence Among Urban Youth.”

 He is a board member of The Power to Decide (formerly the National Campaign to Prevent Teen and Unplanned Pregnancy).
 Ivan has also served on the boards of the Nurse Family Partnership and The Alan Guttmacher Institute.
-Mr. Juzang was also an instructor at Temple University’s School of Communications, Department of Broadcasting Telecommunications and Mass Media.
-He received his BS degree in Mechanical Engineering from Carnegie-Mellon University, and his MBA from The Wharton School of Business of the University of Pennsylvania.
+Ivan was also an instructor at Temple University’s School of Communications, Department of Broadcasting Telecommunications and Mass Media.
+He received his BS degree in Mechanical Engineering from Carnegie Mellon University, and his MBA from The Wharton School of Business of the University of Pennsylvania.

 - Trauma-Informed Health Communications 101: Targeting Low-Income Communities of Color